Find out when and how to pay Land Transaction Tax (LTT) to the Welsh Revenue Authority (WRA).

 To pay by cheque:

-- make it payable to ‘Welsh Revenue Authority’
+- make it payable to the ‘Welsh Revenue Authority’

-- write the UTRN or payment reference number (if you’re filing by paper) on the back of it
+- write the UTRN or payment reference number for a paper return, on the back of the cheque, for example, CF379EH\Bloggs

-- it must be received 10 working days before the payment due date
+- the cheque must be sent 10 working days before the payment due date

-- the account that it’s being paid from must have enough funds to pay when we receive the cheque
+- the account being paid from must have enough funds to pay when we receive the cheque

 Send cheques to: